Arduino Nano PWM

 need a value of 127.

-The seventh thing know about Arduino Nano PWM pins is that the Arduino
+The eighth thing know about Arduino Nano PWM pins is that the Arduino

 function analogWrite(pin, duty-cycle) is used to set the analog voltage